-The Bachelor of Medical Science program is restricted to high-achieving secondary school students who have completed Year 12 no more than three (3) years before admission.
-Applicants must not have previously attempted any tertiary study at diploma level or higher since completing year 12.
-Students with prior tertiary study after year 12 are not eligible to apply for this program.
+The BMedSc program is restricted to high-achieving secondary school students who have completed Year 12 no more than three (3) years before admission.
+Applicants must not have previously attempted any tertiary study at diploma level or higher.
+Current USC students are not able to apply internally for the BMedSc program.
 Enrolments into the program will be capped at 20 places each year.

 - Comply with QLD Health vaccination requirements.

 - Complete the QLD Health student orientation requirements